Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 There are many scenarios where a single-server deployment may not be sufficient for your website.
 In these situations, you need a multi-server, scalable architecture.

 Check <a href="https://github.com/awslabs/aws-refarch-wordpress"> here </a> to see refere architecure

+### Scaling the web tier

+To evolve your single-server architecture into a multi-server, scalable architecture, you must use five key components:

+- Amazon EC2 instances
+- Amazon Machine Images (AMIs)
+- Load balancers
+- Automatic scaling
+- Health checks